topheman/webrtc-experiments/README.md

 However, if you try to access the app from your local ip (like 192.168.1.1) from your laptop and your mobile, it won't work, since the domain will be recognized as unsecure.

-So to test on multiple devices, you'll need to tunnel the app with a utility like [localtunnel.me](https://localtunnel.me).
+So to test on multiple devices, you'll need to tunnel the app with a utility like [localhost.run](https://localhost.run/).

-I made an npm task that launches both the development server AND a localtunnel:
+I made an npm task that launches both the development server AND exposes the app in on a public, temporary domain, on https:

 ```shell
 npm run dev